 To pose this model, we consider a power system network whose graph ${\mathcal G}({\mathcal V},{\mathcal E})$ has edge set $\mathcal{E}$, $|\mathcal{E}|=n_l$, vertex set $\mathcal{V}$, $|\mathcal{V}|=n_b$, and signed nodal incidence matrix $E\in{\mathbb R}^{n_l\times n_b}$.
 The complex nodal admittance matrix, known as the Y-bus matrix, is ${Y}_b\in{\mathbb C}^{n_b\times n_b}$.
 Our learned surrogate model ${\hat f}(\cdot)$ maps network nodal voltages in rectangular coordinates ($v_r,v_i$) to power flow quantities of interest: voltage magnitude squared (${\rm V}^{2}$), active and reactive power injection ($p^{{\rm inj}}$, $q^{{\rm inj}}$), and current flow squared on both directions of each line in the network ($l^{{\rm ft}}$, $l^{{\rm tf}}$).
 Thus,

 The imaginary voltage at the reference bus is set to 0 and excluded from the voltage vector.
 Therefore, the NN maps input $x\in {\mathbb R}^{2n_b-1}$ to output $y\in {\mathbb R}^{3n_b+2n_l}$.
-We focus on this particular mapping for three reasons: ($i$) it captures the power flow quantities which are typically needed to solve OPF and UC type problems, ($ii$) it directly mimics the forward mappings of QCQP (e.g., $p=v^TM_pv$) and SDP (e.g., $p={\rm tr}(M_pvv^T)$) OPF and UC formulations, and ($iii$) there are published research works which learn this sort of mapping~\cite{Kody:2021}, meaning it is a relevant formulation to test.
-NN structure will be discussed in the following section.
+Similar algebraic surrogate mappings have been recently proposed and verified for the ACOPF problem~\cite{eydenberg4245628physics}.
+Explanations of how this model can be used to verify, e..g, NN ACOPF solvers are presented in the conclusion section.
+We focus on this particular mapping for three reasons: ($i$) it captures the power flow quantities which are typically needed to solve OPF and UC type problems, ($ii$) it directly mimics the forward mappings of QCQP (e.g., $p=v^TM_pv$) and SDP (e.g., $p={\rm tr}(M_pvv^T)$) OPF and UC formulations, and ($iii$) other works which learn or verify over this sort of mapping~\cite{eydenberg4245628physics, Kody:2021}.